-Welcome to week two of the Tunisian Blanket CAL of 2021!
+Welcome to square two of the Tunisian Blanket CAL of 2021!
 This is my first CAL where I am collaborating with other designers.
 I am going to make my blanket / afghan with everyone and hope to learn some new Tunisian crochet stitches and techniques along the way 🙂

 This week’s square is designed by Hayley Joanne Robinson.
 It consists of 5 lace diamonds created on a background of Tunisian Simple Stitches.
 Continue reading for the details of this square and for the link to the pattern.